 - Santiago Matatlán – the self-proclaimed “World Capital of Mezcal,” in Oaxaca

-Now you’re primed on all things agave, join us on a Salt & Wind boutique group trip to Mexico to experience it up close!
+Now you know the difference between tequila and mezcal, join us on a Salt & Wind boutique group trip to Mexico to experience it up close!

 Traveling to Mexico and wondering which tours and activities to do?
 Need help with reservations?
 Or with crafting a custom itinerary?
 Sounds like you’re in need of our Travel Planning Services!

 After discussing your preferences during a short consultation call, we’ll plan your perfect itinerary.
 Whether you’re looking for custom travel planning or a small group trip, the Salt & Wind team is here to help.
 Contact us to learn more!

 Photo Credit: Man with a donkey in agave field by T photography; all other photos by Kristen Kellogg